dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.55/_index.md

 These changes are retroactive except the ‘Added Non-text” column calculatoin.
-This column will retroactively include codes assigned directly within 3M™ that were not suggested by FAE
+This column will retroactively include codes assigned directly within Solventum™ that were not suggested by FAE

 ### CACTWO-6584 (Important)